-After transitioning to the PA role, I trained at Johns Hopkins with a post-graduate residency in critical care, and now work in a trauma SICU.
-This isn’t such a wild shift in some ways; many of the topics that interest me, such as resuscitation and evidence-based medicine, are central in both the field and the ICU.
+After transitioning to the PA role, I trained at Johns Hopkins with a post-graduate residency in critical care, worked for several years in a trauma SICU, and now staff a mixed-population adult unit in Connecticut.

 Some of my projects and activities, both past and ongoing, are below.
 Most of the EMS activities have become backburnered (if not abandoned) since donning my new hat, but I maintain my certificate and try to stay involved.

 - Early Secondary Neurologic Deterioration After Blunt Spinal Trauma: A Review of the Literature: First author for a systematic review investigating the published evidence behind the oft-reported phenomenon of sudden, catastrophic, movement-provoked neurological deterioration during the acute period after blunt trauma.
 (Hint: there isn’t much.)
 Published in Academic Emergency Medicine, October 2015.